-The graph below from HSE using data from the Labour Force Survey estimates the number of days lost for different kinds of injuries in the workplace.
+The graph below from HSE using data from the Labour Force Survey estimates the number of days lost for different workplace injuries.
 We can see that fractured and broken bones account for the single highest cause of time off work.
-Although this data isn’t exclusive to hip injury, it shows that hip injuries that involve fractures pose a real risk especially when considering time taken off work and potential loss of earnings.
+Although this data isn’t exclusive to a hip injury, it shows that hip injuries that involve fractures pose a real risk, especially when considering the time taken off work and potential loss of earnings.

 If you believe that you have been injured due to a third party’s negligent actions, please reach out and speak to one of our advisers.
 Our claims team would be more than happy to speak with you and address any questions you may have on hip injury claims.

 If you are considering making a hip injury claim, one of the factors that may be deterring you is the potential legal fees that you could be charged for your claim.
-These legal fees are commonly charged against claimants by their Claims Service and can be incredibly damaging to your financial and mental stability, as they add an element of uncertainty that is not necessarily needed.
+These legal fees are commonly charged against claimants by their Claims Service.
+They can be incredibly damaging to your financial and mental stability, as they add an element of uncertainty that is not necessarily needed.

-If you are already experiencing financial issues as a result of your injury, then such legal fees can seem extortionate and unfair.
-Even worse, the fees that you are charged may even exceed the compensation amount you receive, resulting in your claim, placing you in a worse position than previously.
+If you are already experiencing financial issues resulting from your injury, then such legal fees can seem extortionate and unfair.
+Even worse, the fees you are charged may exceed the compensation amount you receive, resulting in your claim, placing you in a worse position than previously.

 However, our company will do our best to minimise the stress that your claim causes you.
 If you have suffered from a hip injury due to an accident that was not your fault, you deserve to feel able to make a compensation claim with the support of our Claims Service.
-One of the ways that the company works to ensure this is through our ‘No Win No Fee’ policy.
+One way the company works to ensure this is through our ‘No Win No Fee’ policy.

 This policy, also called a ‘Conditional Fee Agreement,’ provides a solid base for any claimant pursuing hip injury claims.
-We commit to providing expert, holistic support throughout the claims process, and we want to give you the best chance you have of receiving the maximum amount of hip injury compensation.
+We commit to providing expert, holistic support throughout the claims process.
+We want to give you the best chance you have of receiving the maximum amount of hip injury compensation.

 If you decide to take your hip injury claim forward, you will need the strong support of an exemplary Claims Service.
-Our company is ideally placed to assist you in making and maximising your compensation claim, alongside providing you with the support needed to minimise the stress of the experience for you as a claimant.
+Our company is ideally placed to assist you in making and maximising your compensation claim, alongside providing you with the support needed to minimise the experience’s stress as a claimant.

-Our team of legal experts assures that your compensation claim is being handled professionally and efficiently, leaving nothing to chance or luck.
-They can assist you in your claim at any stage of the process and give you exemplary advice on how to proceed in your claim and receive the compensation you deserve.
+Now, our team of legal experts assures that your compensation claim is being handled professionally and efficiently, leaving nothing to chance or luck.
+They can assist you in your claim at any stage of the process and give you exemplary advice on proceeding with your claim and receiving the compensation you deserve.

 Our company also has a strong commitment to seeing justice done, especially for those who believe that they cannot receive it due to their financial status.
-This commitment is highlighted through our offering of local medical assessments and our ‘No Win No Fee’ policy.
+This commitment is highlighted by offering local medical assessments and our ‘No Win No Fee’ policy.

 We are by far the best company for dealing with your hip injury claim.
-The support and assistance we can provide is unparalleled, so find out today what we can do for you.
+The support and assistance we can provide are unparalleled, so find out today what we can do for you.

 We can provide you with the advice you need to decide about your hip injury claim.

-You can begin the process of your claim either through the contact form provided or our phone number below.
-Once you do this, we can begin the process of getting you the compensation that you deserve for the horrific accident you suffered.
+You can begin your claim through the contact form provided or our phone number below.
+Once you do this, we can begin getting you the compensation you deserve for the horrific accident you suffered.

-Call 0800 073 8804 now and discover how our company is able to provide you with free advice on hip injury claims, and we can get your claim started today.
+Call 0800 073 8804 now and discover how our company can provide you with free advice on hip injury claims, and we can get your claim started today.

-If you have had a hip injury due to medical negligence find out today if you can claim.
+If you have had a hip injury due to medical negligence, find out today if you can claim hip injury compensation.

 Hip Injury Claims FAQs